Franck Ribéry

 Franck Henry Pierre Ribéry ([fʁɑ̃k ʁibeʁi]; born 7 April 1983) is a French former professional footballer who primarily played as a winger, preferably on the left side, and was known for his pace, energy, skill, and precise passing.
-Ribéry has been described as a player who is fast, tricky and an excellent dribbler, who has great control with the ball at his feet.
-While with Bayern, he was recognised on the world stage as one of the best players of his generation.
-The previous talisman of the French national team, Zinedine Zidane, once referred to Ribéry as the "jewel of French football".
+He is regarded as one of the best players of his generation and one of the greatest wingers in the history of the sport.